cityofaustin/ags-service-publisher-gui/README.md

     <venv name>\Scripts\activate.bat
     ```
 1. Install the [`ags-service-publisher`](https://github.com/cityofaustin/ags-service-publisher) library per its [instructions](https://github.com/cityofaustin/ags-service-publisher#installation)
-2. Use pip to install the other development dependencies, e.g. `pip install -r requirements.txt`
+2. Use pip to install the other development dependencies, e.g. `pip install -r requirements-build.txt`
 3. Run the `build.bat` script.
 If successful, this will output an executable to the `dist` subdirectory.

 ## TODO